What to Do If Someone Is Blackmailing You for Watching Porn

 How to Avoid Blackmail Scams

 Prevention is the best defense against these sorts of scams.
-If you’re viewing pornographic sites online, make sure they are trustworthy sites with a good reputation.
+If you’re viewing pornographic sites online, ensure they are trustworthy sites with a good reputation.
 Never click on suspicious links promising free services that seem too good to be true.
 If you can, use a VPN service to protect yourself, and always keep webcams covered or disconnected when not in use.

 Related articles